Simplifying Dependency Injection in TypeScript with Injected-ts

 ServiceCollection:

-to specify the dependency type and its associated configuration, such as constructor dependencies. - The
+• When registering a dependency, you can use the fluent API provided by ServiceCollection to specify the dependency type and its associated configuration, such as constructor dependencies.

 ServiceProvider:

-class is responsible for resolving dependencies and managing their lifecycles. - By calling the
+• The ServiceProvider class is responsible for resolving dependencies and managing their lifecycles.

-with the appropriate dependency identifier, you can resolve and retrieve an instance of the requested dependency.
-ServiceProvider
+• By calling the get method on ServiceProvider with the appropriate dependency identifier, you can resolve and retrieve an instance of the requested dependency.

 Using Injected-ts in Practice